dfelinto/blender-manual/rigging/armatures/editing/properties.rst

    An armature in Pose mode, B-Bone visualization: Bone.003 has one segment, Bone.004 has four, and Bone.005 has sixteen.

 We saw in :doc:`this page <rigging/armatures/bones>` that bones are made of small rigid segments mapped to a "virtual" Bézier curve.
 The :guilabel:`Segm` numeric field allows you to set the number of segments inside a given bone - by default, it is **1**, which gives a standard rigid bone!
-The higher this setting (max **32**), the smoother the bone, but the heavier the pose calculations…
+The higher this setting (max **32**), the smoother the bone, but the heavier the pose calculations...

 Each bone's ends are mapped to its "virtual" Bézier curve's :doc:`"auto" <modeling/curves#editing_bezier_curves>` handle.
 Therefore, you can't control their direction, but you can change their "length" using the :guilabel:`In` and :guilabel:`Out` numeric fields, to control the "root handle" and "tip handle" of the bone, respectively.
 These values are proportional to the default length, which of course automatically varies depending on bone length, angle with previous/next bones in the chain, and so on.